WEREMSOFT/c99-raylib-car-physics/README.md

 Done.
 We don't update the previous position, this will done automatically.

 This way we can have very realistics physiscs with a minimal code footprint.

+# Next Update

+In the next update I'll explain how to create relations between particles.